 The AWS certification process enables broader, improved collaboration among local stakeholders.
 It promotes responsible water use that benefits local communities socially and economically, while ensuring environmental sustainability of watersheds.
 Its leads to a stronger understanding of local water challenges and more meaningful collective actions to address them – all vital to sustainable water resource management.

-Nestlé Waters currently has eight bottling sites certified against the AWS standard.
+Nestlé Waters currently has fifteen bottling sites certified against the AWS standard.
 All five of its California sites are certified, with the Cabazon factory achieving the stringent gold-level certification – the first in North America to do so.
 The Hope factory in Canada and two sites in Pakistan (Sheikhpura and Islamabad) are also certified.

 The Sheikhpura factory, which was the first Nestlé site to receive certification, provides a practical illustration of the benefits of applying the AWS standard.
 The site is located in Pakistan, which is a water-scarce country.
 Our local team began by working with the World Wildlife Fund (WWF) and AWS to kick-start the water stewardship journey.
 After consulting with the local community, an action plan was developed to improve the quality and quantity of the water.
 One quantified outcome is an estimated 7.4 million gallons (28 million litres) of water saved in 2016.
 However, the impact of certification extends beyond the factory.
 Practical benefits to the community include access to safe drinking water, savings in agricultural water use and improved management of effluent discharges from other factories that can seep into the watershed.